Different Types of Machine Learning Algorithms

 Semi-Supervised Learning

-Semi-Supervised Learning involves problems where a large amount of input data (X) is available, but only a portion of it is labelled (Y).
+Semi-Supervised Learning involves problems where a large amount of input data (X) is available, but only a portion is labelled (Y).
 For example, a dataset of images where some are labelled and some are not.

 How semi-supervised learning algorithm works in machine learning?

-Examples of Semi-Supervised Learning algorithms are Self-training, Co-training, Multi-view learning, Transductive SVM, and Graph-based semi-supervised learning.
+Examples of Semi-Supervised Learning algorithms are Self-training, Co-training, Multi-view learning, Transductive SVM, and Graph-based semi-supervised Learning.

 Reinforcement Learning (RL)